 When appraising an aircraft, knowledge, experience, and judgment are critical.

 Mr. Bransky has performed many hundreds of on-site appraisals on aircraft of all types.
 His client list includes some of the largest and most respected firms involved in aviation finance and related services.
-These clients include banks and other financial institutions; law firms and attorneys requiring aircraft appraisals for cases involving issues such as damage diminution, probate, divorce, and tax matters; insurance companies; HNW individuals; private owners; partnerships; flying clubs; brokers; and Fixed Based Operators (FBO's).
+These clients include banks and other financial institutions; attorneys requiring opinions for cases involving issues such as damaged aircraft diminution in value, probate, divorce, and tax matters; insurance companies; HNW individuals; private owners; partnerships; flying clubs; brokers; and Fixed Based Operators (FBO's).

 Mr. Bransky also is qualified and accredited (ARM-MTS) by the American Society of Appraisers to review aircraft appraisals performed by third-party appraisers.
 When used in litigation or financial audit cases, an Appraisal Review provides an objective, critical analysis of the work of another aircraft appraiser.

-In addition to the appraiser qualifications and experience noted above, Mr. Bransky holds the following Federal Aviation Administration (FAA) licenses and ratings: Airframe & Powerplant Mechanic (A&P) with an Inspection Authorization (I.A.); Aircraft Dispatcher; Flight Engineer Turbojet (FEJ); Airline Transport Pilot (ATP) with type ratings on the Boeing 737, 757, 767, 777, McDonnell Douglas MD-11, and Airbus A350.
+In addition to the appraiser qualifications and experience noted above, Mr. Bransky holds the following Federal Aviation Administration (FAA) licenses and ratings: Airframe & Powerplant Mechanic (A&P) with an Inspection Authorization (I.A.); Airline Transport Pilot (ATP) with type ratings on the Boeing 737, 757, 767, 777, McDonnell Douglas MD-11, and Airbus A350.
 He has over 25,000 total flight hours, including 4,000 hours flying turboprops and over 20,000 hours flying jet aircraft.

-Mr. Bransky has also taught flying as an FAA Certified Flight Instructor (CFI); served as a Check-Airman and an Instructor Pilot for scheduled airline operations; taught pilot ground schools; brokered aircraft; worked as a general aviation mechanic at an FBO under FAR Part 91; maintained vintage and WWII military aircraft; worked as an airline mechanic/inspector under FAR Parts 135 and 121; maintained aircraft engines manufactured by: Pratt & Whitney, Rolls Royce, Garrett, Lycoming, and Continental; and held a line-maintenance management position at a major airline.
+Mr. Bransky has also taught flying as an FAA Certificated Flight Instructor (CFI); served as a Check-Airman and an Instructor Pilot for scheduled airline operations; taught pilot ground schools; brokered aircraft; worked as a general aviation mechanic at an FBO under FAR Part 91; maintained vintage and WWII military aircraft; worked as an airline mechanic/inspector under FAR Parts 121 and 135; maintained aircraft engines manufactured by: Pratt & Whitney, Rolls Royce, Garrett, Lycoming, and Continental; and held a line-maintenance management position at a major airline.

 Mr. Bransky holds two degrees granted by Southern Illinois University in 1980: a B.S. in Aviation Management and an A.A.S. in Aviation Technology.
 In 2006 he earned the highly respected Certified Aviation Manager (CAM) designation from the National Business Aviation Association (NBAA).
 Active aviation related professional memberships include the: Aviation Insurance Association (AIA), Lawyer-Pilots Bar Association (LPBA), and National Business Aviation Association (NBAA).

 A detailed curriculum vitae is available upon request.

-PLEASE CONSIDER THIS: Before you hire someone to appraise your aircraft or to develop expert opinions, exercise due diligence and ask the tough questions and exercise due diligence.
-Confirm their appraiser credentials, their appraisal experience, and the depth of their aviation background.
-Beware of inexperienced "low-ball" bidders... their learning curve may take place on your aircraft and the consequences of a poorly prepared appraisal could be costly to you.
+PLEASE CONSIDER THIS: Before you hire someone to appraise your aircraft or to develop expert opinions, exercise due diligence and ask the tough questions.
+Confirm their appraiser credentials, their experience, and the depth of their aviation background.
+Beware of inexperienced "low-ball" bidders... as their learning curve could take place on your aircraft with costly consequences.

 Remember... working with an experienced professional brings peace-of-mind.
-Mr. Bransky's decades of high quality experience assures that your aircraft appraisal needs will be handled correctly, thoroughly, and professionally.
+Mr. Bransky's decades of high quality aviation experience assures that your aircraft appraisal or expert witness requirements will be handled properly, thoroughly, and professionally.